claudia1462656918/MSiA-Value-Chain-Project/README.md

    * Identify the relationship between clusters and clients’ decision of subscription of the term deposit

   **Epic**
-  Deploy the model onto AWS and develop the subscription prediction App.
+  * Deploy the model onto AWS and develop the subscription prediction App.
 Keep track of customer subscription in the bank as more customers are added.

 	 **Backlog**
+	 * Document bank clients' subscription rate and recalculate bank subscription each trial/quarter/year as new customers are added through the app on a continuous basis.
+The bank might have a certain goal as to what percentage of customers it wants to buy the financial product each year.
+If that is not met, then the bank has to evaluate its product, customer service, or marketing campaigns to increase retention.

 ## Data Source
 *  https://archive.ics.uci.edu/ml/datasets/Bank+Marketing